Jacob & Esau in Genesis 25: 19-34

 Esau defined himself by what he did, not by who he was in God’s Kingdom.

-What is the 'stew' in your life today?
-How close can you be to selling your birthright in God for a stew?
+What could be the 'hunting' and the 'stew' in your life today?
+How close can you be to selling your birthright in God for a 'stew'?